ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 # Which Cities are Getting Better at Solving Murders?

-Even though a state in general might not have a very high accuracy in solving gun murders, it is entirely possible and probable that certain counties in that state are actually quite good at solving gun murders.
+**Even though a state in general might not have a very high accuracy in solving gun murders, it is entirely possible and probable that certain counties in that state are actually quite good at solving gun murders**.
 This might be for various reasons such as regional difference in policing strategies, how well funded certain regions are, or just that there are not many murders in a certain region and so there are less cases to work on at once.

 We will explore this idea using the following process.
 For each state, we will analyze how much better (or worse) that state has gotten in solving crimes over time.
 This essentially amounts to **computing the slope of the line of best fit in each of the state plots displayed in the above map**.
 For each county in that state, we do the exact same thing.